apono-io/apono-getting-started/kubernetes/3_automatic_just_in_time_access.md

 4. Choose you cluster in the `Integration` selection (if not auto selected)

-5. Choose `Namespaces` for the `Resource type`
+   Choose `Namespaces` for the `Resource type`

-6. Choose `customer1` from `Namespaces`
+   Choose `customer1` from `Namespaces`

-7. Choose `edit` from `Permissions`
+   Choose `edit` from `Permissions`

+   Fill the `justification`

-8. Click `Submit`
+5. Click `Submit`

-9. You will receive and slack message notifying your of your request submission
+6. You will receive and slack message notifying your of your request submission

-10. Quickly after it will be replaced with your grant message containing your new credentials for the cluster
+7. Quickly after it will be replaced with your grant message containing your new credentials for the cluster

-11. Click the `Access Details` button to view your credentials
+8. Click the `Access Details` button to view your credentials

-12. Copy the command and run in your terminal, this will configure a new `kubectl` context named `k8s-k8s-apono-connector`
+9. Copy the command and run in your terminal, this will configure a new `kubectl` context named `k8s-k8s-apono-connector`

 ![request_from_slack_1.gif](./gifs/request_from_slack_1.gif)